cmg2146/webauthn-test-web/README.md

 ...and then opening your browser to https://localhost:10000.

-If your browser warns the site is unsafe, either "proceed as unsafe" or trust the development certificate on your machine to avoid the warning again.
+If your browser warns the site is unsafe, trust the development certificate on your machine to avoid the warning again.
+The app requires HTTPS, even in development, because it is a requirement for WebAuthn.
 The development certificate was created using the `dotnet dev-certs https` CLI command and must not be used in production!

+The startup order only matters for development.
+In production, the services can be started in any order.

 ### Configuration
 The following environment variables must be configured, at build time, for proper operation: